 I had been locked out of the computer room in my high school for accessing the school database.
 It was not hacking.
 It was open without controls.
 It was a simple list command and I did not try to hide.
 It was a lesson on how little even experts knew about the internet and networks.

-Our first task was creating a dial up terminal to get onto the UUNET network.
+Our first task was creating a dial up terminal to get into the UUNET network.
 It was a simple box with a motherboard, hard drive, screen and monitor.
 A hard drive was a luxury at that time in history.

 We were able to find UUCP sites through Usenet newsgroups so we knew this function was online and working.
 We could access ExecPC BBS through our old dial up BBS Terminal.
-We had access to the pieces now to build a box able to access both at the same time and register users and copy with UUCP and create a Custom Usenet Reader App.
+We had access to the pieces now to build a box to access both at the same time and register users and copy with UUCP and create a Custom Usenet Reader App.

 We had decided on the employment vertical before insurance as our inquiries into insurance had created concern and potential legal action if we listed insurance firms or agents so we left that for the second challenge.